ozataman/csv-conduit/README.markdown

 ### TODO - Next Steps

+* Need to think about specializing an Exception type for the library and properly notifying the user when parsing-related problems occur.
 * Some operations can be further broken down to their atoms, increasing the flexibility of the library.
 * The CSVeable typeclass can be refactored to have a more minimal definition.